Promineo-Tech/frontend-technologies/Week1/readme.md

 Examples of nonsemantic HTML: `<div>, <span>`

-Examples of semantic HTML: `<footer>, <header>, <nav>, <form>, <table>, <article>, <main>, <section>`
+Examples of semantic HTML: `<footer>, <header>, <nav>, <form>, <article>, <main>, <section>`

 <details>
     <summary>Semantic HTML Information</summary>

-Notice how semantic tag names imply some significant meaning about their contents.
+Semantic tag names imply some significant meaning about their contents.
 Appropriate usage of semantic HTML can boost a site's SEO, and also enable screen reading softwares to work more effectively for people with disabilities.

 When it comes to making your sites more accessible, here are three easy tips to follow: